base-org/pessimism/docs/ETL.md

 }
 ```

-This can be extended to any number of heterogenous data sources.
+This should be extendable to any number of heterogenous data sources.

 ## Registry